Damiennsoh/alx-low_level_programming/0x01-variables_if_else_while/README.md

-printing lower case in reverse
+printing in base 16 in lower case